tjiang31/xgboost/README.md

    `gpu_predictor`: Prediction using GPU.
 Default when __tree_method__ is `gpu_exact` or `gpu_hist`.

- #Additional parameters for Dart Booster (booster='dart')
+# Additional parameters for Dart Booster (booster='dart')

- #Parameters for Linear Booster (booster='gblinear')
+# Parameters for Linear Booster (booster='gblinear')

- #Parameters for Tweedie Regression (objective='reg:tweedie')
+# Parameters for Tweedie Regression (objective='reg:tweedie')

- #Learning Task Parameters
+# Learning Task Parameters

  Specify the learning task and the corresponding learning objective.
 The objective options are below:

- objective [default=reg:linear]
+ __objective__ [default=reg:linear]

   `reg:linear`: linear regression

-  reg:logistic: logistic regression
+  `reg:logistic`: logistic regression

-  binary:logistic: logistic regression for binary classification, output probability
+  `binary:logistic`: logistic regression for binary classification, output probability

-  binary:logitraw: logistic regression for binary classification, output score before logistic transformation
+  `binary:logitraw`: logistic regression for binary classification, output score before logistic transformation

-  gpu:reg:linear, gpu:reg:logistic, gpu:binary:logistic, gpu:binary:logitraw: versions of the corresponding objective functions evaluated on the GPU; note that like the GPU histogram algorithm, they can only be used when the entire training session uses the same dataset
+  `gpu:reg:linear`, `gpu:reg:logistic`, `gpu:binary:logistic`, `gpu:binary:logitraw`: versions of the corresponding objective functions evaluated on the GPU; note that like the GPU histogram algorithm, they can only be used when the entire training session uses the same dataset

-  count:poisson –poisson regression for count data, output mean of poisson distribution
+  `count:poisson` –poisson regression for count data, output mean of poisson distribution

     max_delta_step is set to 0.7 by default in poisson regression (used to safeguard optimization)

-  survival:cox: Cox regression for right censored survival time data (negative values are considered right censored).
+  `survival:cox`: Cox regression for right censored survival time data (negative values are considered right censored).
 Note that predictions are returned on the hazard ratio scale (i.e., as HR = exp(marginal_prediction) in the proportional hazard function h(t) = h0(t) * HR).

-  multi:softmax: set XGBoost to do multiclass classification using the softmax objective, you also need to set num_class(number of classes)
+  `multi:softmax`: set XGBoost to do multiclass classification using the softmax objective, you also need to set num_class(number of classes)

-  multi:softprob: same as softmax, but output a vector of ndata * nclass, which can be further reshaped to ndata * nclass matrix.
+  `multi:softprob`: same as softmax, but output a vector of ndata * nclass, which can be further reshaped to ndata * nclass matrix.
 The result contains predicted probability of each data point belonging to each class.

-  rank:pairwise: set XGBoost to do ranking task by minimizing the pairwise loss.
+  `rank:pairwise`: set XGBoost to do ranking task by minimizing the pairwise loss.

-  reg:gamma: gamma regression with log-link.
+  `reg:gamma`: gamma regression with log-link.
 Output is a mean of gamma distribution.
 It might be useful, e.g., for modeling insurance claims severity, or for any outcome that might be gamma-distributed.

-  reg:tweedie: Tweedie regression with log-link.
+  `reg:tweedie`: Tweedie regression with log-link.
 It might be useful, e.g., for modeling total loss in insurance, or for any outcome that might be Tweedie-distributed.